 The opt-in message that someone sent to confirm their subscription

 This is a timestamp recording precisely when they sent the confirmation text

 Additionally, three profile events are tracked when someone subscribes via a click-to-text form:

 When someone texted your destination number to subscribe

 - Consented to Receive SMS

 When someone consented to receive SMS messages

 When someone receives your SMS confirmation message, which can be edited at the account-level

 There may be instances in which you would like to export the consent timestamp from one of your SMS customers.
 You can do this by first navigating to the contact's profile page.

-Then, at the bottom of the profile page, click Export Profile.
+Then, at the bottom right of the profile page, click Export Profile.